|

 p.209) and participatory design heavily involves future community

 participants in the design process.
-2.2.1 User-centred design
+Hix

 and Hartson highlight the importance of the methodology, “user-centred design